 If you have a neighbor who you know will likely support Sandra,

 Don't be shy.
-Get together with your neighbors and go to the polls together!
+Call your neighbors and discuss voting!

 - Get a Lawn Sign